asabir96/GenBank-to-FASTA-conversion/README.md

 # GenBank-to-FASTA-conversion
-#Convert Gebbank entries into FASTA file format
+#Convert Genbank entries into FASTA file format

 #get_header() function will accept a parameter(a GenBank Record).
 #Function will parse for the VERSION and DEFINITION values within record and stitch them together to form a FASTA header.